numberscope/frontscope/doc/making-a-visualizer.md

 positive.
 Any errors on such checks will immediately be displayed to the user next to the relevant parameter entry field.

-The other is an opportunity to check global consistency among many parameters.
+The third is an opportunity to check global consistency among many parameters.
 For example, it may be that the number of items in two separate list parameters must be equal.
 Such checks can be performed in the function `checkParameters()`, which is called whenever parameters are changed by the